lashazibzibadze/FairNest/README.md

 ## Step 3) Setup & Launch React Project, Follow Steps Bellow:

-### To run a Vite React application, you need to have Node.js (version 18 or higher) and a package manager like npm or yarn installed
+### 1. To run a Vite React application, you need to have Node.js (version 18 or higher) and a package manager like npm or yarn installed

+### 2. Run following commands
 ```bash
 cd frontend/
 npm install
 npm run dev
 ```

+### 3. Create an .env file in /frontend and copy secrets

 ## Step 4) How to Run Web Scraper